-- in Programme Countries: the training/evaluation is organised by the National Agencies; - in Western Balkans countries, Eastern Partnership countries and the Territory of Russia as recognised by international law: the training/evaluation is organised respectively by SALTO SEE and SALTO EECA Resource Centres: - in other Partner Countries: training and evaluation sessions are not organised by National Agencies or SALTOs.
-It is responsibility of the participating organisations to ensure that the volunteers receive an onarrival training and that they are provided a space for carrying out a mid-term evaluation of their EVS experience.
+- in Programme Countries: the training/evaluation is organised by the National Agencies; - in Partner Countries neighbouring the EU (region 1-4): the training/evaluation is organised respectively by SALTO SEE, SALTO EECA and SALTO Euromed Resource Centres in the countries covered by each of the centres respectively; - in other Partner Countries: training and evaluation sessions are not organised by National Agencies or SALTOs.
+It is responsibility of the participating organisations to ensure that the volunteers receive an on-arrival training and that they are provided a space for carrying out a mid-term evaluation of their EVS experience.
 In this regard, for EVS activities organised within the framework of Capacity Building in the youth field, the costs linked to such preparation can be covered under the item "activity costs".

-As soon as the acceptance of the projects selected by National Agency has been notified, the coordinating organisations should immediately contact the relevant National Agency or the SALTO Resource Centre in order to allow those structures to organise the Training and Evaluation sessions for the volunteers involved in their project.
+As soon as the contract is signed by both parties, the coordinating organisations should immediately fill out the information about the volunteer(s) in Mobility Tool+ and contact the relevant National Agency or the SALTO Resource Centre in order to allow those structures to organise the Training and Evaluation sessions for the volunteers involved in their project.